 A second-time offense for carrying a concealed knife carries possible prison time in Nevada.

 Note that a defense lawyer may be able to get the charges dismissed or reduced to a misdemeanor in Nevada.
-Misdemeanors carry a maximum 6 months in jail and/or up to $1,000 in fines.17
+Misdemeanors carry a maximum of 6 months in jail and/or up to $1,000 in fines.17

 Arrested for carrying a concealed machete in Nevada?

 Call an attorney for help…

 Call us at 702-DEFENSE

 If you have been charged with “carrying a concealed machete” in Nevada, phone our Las Vegas Criminal Defense Attorneys at 702-DEFENSE (702-333-3673) for a free consultation.
 We will do everything to try to negotiate and litigate the most favorable outcome available for your case.

 We represent clients throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Clark County, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.